Vehicle theft in car sharing: A major challenge on the rise

 Conclusion

 Vehicle theft in car sharing is on the rise and will be one of the major challenges keeping operators busy in the next years.
-Existing telematics solutions already provide good protection against theft and tampering, but as illustrated, shared mobility’s focus on an optimized customer experience often comes at the cost of becoming a more attractive target to thieves and other malicious actors.
-At the same time, INVERS continues to research solutions that can further enhance the security of the shared vehicles.
+Existing telematics solutions already provide good protection against theft and tampering.
+But as illustrated, shared mobility’s focus on an optimized customer experience often comes at the cost of becoming a more attractive target to thieves and other malicious actors.
+INVERS continues to research solutions that can further enhance the security of the shared vehicles.

 Related Posts